 NURS 010.
 Health Care: Issues and Delivery Systems.
-Explores the relationships between social, political and economic systems, and the health care and delivery systems currently operational in the United States today.
+Explores the relationships between social, political and economic systems, and the health care and delivery systems currently operational in the U.S. today.
 Provides a format to debate current biomedical issues and explores crosscultural health practices.
 Lecture three hours.
 3 units.

 NURS 011.
 Introduction to Professional Nursing.
-Provides a conceptual base for the practice of professional nursing as taught in the CSUS Division of Nursing curriculum.
+Provides a conceptual base for the practice of professional nursing as taught in the Sacramento State Division of Nursing curriculum.
 The changing and expanding roles of the professional nurse in the health care delivery system are explored, as are a variety of theories and related concepts which have application to nursing practice.
 Lecture three hours.
-Prerequisite: Admission to Clinical Nursing program or pre-nursing status, instructor permission.
+Prerequisite: Admission to Clinical Nursing program.
 3 units.